 Whatever works for you, just find that community and jump in.
 The rewards are inspiration, problem solving, and good old-fashioned support!

-Here’s a few online communities I like:
+Here are a few online communities I like:

 - Historic Home Works – www.historichomeworks.com/